Apply to PERFORM

 2. What is the fee to apply?

-$20.00 regular price, and only $15.00 for VIBFA Members who renewed or joined prior to November 1st 2019.
+$20.00 regular price, and only $15.00 for VIBFA Members.
 (All costs are in Canadian dollars; a small PayPal service charge will apply.)
 We also offer to waive the application fee for performers who would not otherwise be able to apply (see below).

 3. Do you offer free applications to those who may have financial barriers?